hollowdll/hakjdb/README.md

 # Releases

+Release notes are available [here](./docs/changelog/).

 Binaries are available for download.
 Multiple platforms supported.
-You can download them [here](https://github.com/hollowdll/kvdb/releases)
+You can download them [here](https://github.com/hollowdll/kvdb/releases).

 However, it is recommended to build the binaries from source.
 Instructions on how to build from source below.